hanernlee/colorGenerator/README.md

 The app should generate a gradient color based on two hex color inputs.

 #Solution
-There are currently 2 variations to this problem one using toString() with parseInt() and the other without any of those methods to convert the hexadecimal numbers.
+There are currently two versions of solution to this problem, one using toString() with parseInt() and the other without any of those methods to convert the hexadecimal values.

 Feel free to check out both JS files for the solution.
 The live app currently runs on app2.js, without toString() and parseInt() methods.